 That time a giant gas balloon dazzled Toronto

-In 1859, more than 40 years before the Wright Brothers' first successful airplane, gas balloons were the only devices capable of flight.
-Susceptible to wind, storms, and incredibly frail to the slightest trauma, anyone willing to climb into the basket and cut the ground tether had to be fearless, and a touch crazy too.
+In mid 19th century, more than 40 years before the Wright Brothers' first successful airplane, gas balloons were the only devices capable of flight.
+Susceptible to wind, storms, and incredibly frail to the slightest trauma, anyone willing to climb into the basket and cut the ground tether had to be fearless and a touch crazy too.

 Professor John H. Steiner was just that person.
 A German-born aeronaut, Steiner arrived in North America in 1853, bringing with him a working knowledge of the experimental field of gas ballooning.
 Over the next 30 years, the fearless and persistent pioneer would risk his life to fly over Lake Erie and Lake Ontario, both trips providing exciting accounts of high adventure relished by those on the ground.